 Switches Above Countertops

 Switches located above countertops will vary in location, depending on the age of the home and the type of kitchen cabinets.
 Generally speaking, wall switches should be about 4 inches above the countertop.
-Since the standard height of most base cabinets with countertop is about 36 inches, this means that the bottom of the switch box should fall at least 40 inches above the floor.
+Since the standard height of most base cabinets with countertops is about 36 inches, this means that the bottom of the switch box should fall at least 40 inches above the floor.
 This allows the switch to clear a standard countertop.

 The exact position of a wall switch above a countertop can vary depending on the specific situation, such as where the upper cabinets fall.
 Some builders try to split the difference between the top of the countertop and the bottom of the upper cabinet when positioning the wall switches.

 Furnace Disconnect Switches

 Switches used for furnace disconnects can also vary in height.
 Setting this height is a judgment call, and it depends on the layout of the furnace.
 Very often this switch is positioned a bit higher than the standard 40 to 52 inches.

 Garbage Disposal Switches

-When the switch for the garbage disposer is above the countertop, follow the same guidelines used for other countertop switches.
-If the switch is located under the sink, set it as high as is possible to minimize stooping.
+When the switch for the garbage disposal is above the countertop, follow the same guidelines used for other countertop switches.
+If the switch is located under the sink, set it as high as possible to minimize stooping.
 In this situation, you may want to add a switch that controls the wiring for the dishwasher, as this gives you a convenient shut-off point that simplifies any future service work on the dishwasher.

 Hot Tubs or Whirlpools

 One other special switch to consider is the timer switch that may be connected to your hot tub or whirlpool tub.
 The NEC has a very specific requirement on the location of the switch—it must be at least 5 feet away from the tub.
 This ensures that you cannot reach the switch while standing or sitting in water—a safety measure to prevent potentially fatal shocks.
 In addition, you may want to set this switch higher than the standard 48 to 52 inches, in order to prevent small children from operating the tub.